dotmake-build/command-line/docs/README.md

   (e.g. `Info` -> `-i`,`ServerPort` -> `-sp`,  `Option1` -> `-o1`)
   This can be changed via `[CliCommand].ShortFormPrefixConvention` property (default: SingleHyphen).

-  When you set a specific alias via `[CliXXX].Alias` property, that will be used intead of a auto-generated short form alias.
+  When you set a specific alias via `[CliXXX].Alias` property, that will be used instead of a auto-generated short form alias.
   Auto-generated short form aliases can be disabled for all or specific CLI symbol types via `[CliCommand].ShortFormAutoGenerate`.

 ---